Labrador temperament is often described in very positive terms.

 Measuring Labrador temperament

 Improvements in the accuracy and relevance of tests for evaluating temperament in adult or nearly adult dogs are important.
-Especially in Labradors and other breeds that carry out important jobs in our society.
+This is especially the case in Labradors and other working dogs.

-Some studies have been carried out on guide dogs, and their findings are often relevant to Labradors because most guide dogs are either Labradors or Labrador mixes.
+Some studies have been carried out on guide dogs.
+Their findings are often relevant to Labradors because most guide dogs are either Labradors or Labrador mixes.

-Studies on guide dogs have shown that temperament assessments carried out on dogs at a year old can be reliable predictors of the dog’s ability to respond to training and work
+Studies on guide dogs have come up with useful results.
+For example, they’ve shown that temperament assessments carried out on dogs at a year old can be reliable predictors of the dog’s ability to respond to training and work.

 Differences in temperament between dog breeds